About the LeagueUpdated Monday March 6, 2017 by Red Circle Hockey Club.

 1969-1972 Mac Beach

 After many years' involvement with the club, some names are still familiar.
 Murray Currah is still a Board advisor and a key volunteer for the bingos.
-Stu Murray has been a sponsor for 20 years and was the sites webmaster for a number of those years.
-Dick Howard shows up periodically to support his future National Players as well as his Grandson.
+Stu Murray has been a sponsor for over 25 years and was the sites webmaster for a number of those years.
+And of course Mac Beach shows up from time to time to cheer on our teams.